Car Hire Insurance in Europe

 • Commercial vehicles or any vehicles with more than 9 seats unless you have purchased specific coverage

-• Charges for services that are the rental company’s responsibility.
+• Charges for services that are the hire car company’s responsibility.
 This includes things such as a mechanical breakdown or towing costs

 Always read the policy in full so you are aware of both what is covered and what is excluded.
 There can be restrictions or requirements for non-EU or UK residents.